 The question of the essence of evaluation is a question of the essence of didactic evaluation.
-Stated differently, the question is what is evaluated in a didactic situation?
-The answer to this question is fully developed in Chapter Two, where more detailed attention is given to didactic evaluation.
-There, it appears that a task of the didactic educationist (didactic pedagogician) is to design didactic criteria with the aim of applying them in educative teaching situations to determine if that educative teaching event is progressing as desired.
-Several didactic criteria are explicated in this way in Chapter Two.
+Stated differently, the question is what is evaluated in the didactic situation?
+The answer to this question was fully developed in Chapter Two where more detailed attention is given to didactic evaluation.
+There it appeared that a task of the didactic educationist (didactic pedagogician) is to design didactic criteria with the aim of applying them in particular educative teaching situations to determine if that educative teaching event is progressing as desired.
+A number of didactic criteria are explicated in this way in Chapter Two.

-The sense of didactic evaluation can only be sought in an educative teaching situation itself.
-A consideration of an educative teaching situation itself shows that a child in a didactic-pedagogic situation directs an appeal to a teaching educator to help him/her.
-Therefore, a teacher must ask him/herself if the help he/she offers a child is good and didactically accountable.
-This means that, for the sake of providing help, as enlightening a child calling in distress, a teacher must ensure that his/her didactic-pedagogic intervention has had the most desirable effect, i.e., whether he/she has effectively worked didactically.
-Meaningful didactic-pedagogic intervention by a teacher in an educative teaching event, thus, is directed to enlightening a child about any problem which he/she might experience on his/her way to adulthood.
+The sense of didactic evaluation only can be sought in the educative teaching situation itself.
+A consideration of the educative teaching situation itself very clearly shows that a child in the didactic-pedagogic situation directs an appeal to the teaching educator to help him.
+Therefore, the teacher must ask himself if the help that he offers a child is good and didactically accountable.
+This means that for the sake of providing help, as enlightening the child calling in distress, the teacher in one or another way must insure that his didactic-pedagogic intervention has had the most desirable effect, i.e., whether he has effectively worked didactically.
+Meaningful didactic-pedagogic intervention by the teacher in the educative teaching event thus is directed to enlightening the child about any problem that he might experience on his way to adulthood.

 In this way, to a large degree, the function of didactic criteria, as didactic evaluation, is indicated.
-The function of a didactic evaluation is determining the way and quality (level) of the execution of the educative teaching event.
-Thus, this event must continually provide evidence of its meaningfulness, dynamic, and normed-ness in a classroom situation.
-This event continually appeals to both a teacher and child to participate in an educative teaching event actively and responsibly and, consequently, to help a child to progressively show the image of adulthood.
+The function of the didactic evaluation is determining the way and quality (level) of the execution of the educative teaching event.
+Thus this event continually must provide evidence of its meaningfulness, dynamic and normedness in the classroom situation.
+This event continually appeals to both the teacher and child to actively and responsibly participate in the educative teaching event and consequently to help the child to progressively show the image of adulthood.

-Above, an explanation is given of the essential characteristics of the course of an educative teaching event.
-Naturally, n school this event must progress in an orderly way.
-Some prerequisites, as preconditions for the orderly course of an educative teaching situation in a school are considered in the following section.
+Above, an explanation was given of the essential characteristics of the course of an educative teaching event.
+Naturally, it is obvious that in school this event must progress in an orderly way.
+Some prerequisites as preconditions for the orderly course of the educative teaching situation in the school are considered in the following section.